1912 Vanderbilt Commodores football team: Sewanee

 Vanderbilt defeated rival Sewanee 16–0.
 In the first period, Sewanee had to punt from its own end zone.
 The pass to Jenks Gillem went wide, and before he could recover it he was downed by Enoch Brown for a safety.
 Gillem had one punt of 58 yards that day.
 Vanderbilt's game seemed to stagnate until Wilson Collins was hurt and replaced by Tom Shea in the third quarter.
 Then two touchdowns came in the fourth period, one by Robins and another Turner.
 In his last game, Lew Hardage played well despite his hurt left ankle.

 Vanderbilt had clamored for a rematch to decide a champion after its tie with Auburn, but Auburn was upset by Georgia 12–6, meaning Vanderbilt's victory over Sewanee secured the SIAA title.

 The starting lineup for Vanderbilt was: Reams (left end), Shipp (left tackle), Daves (left guard), Morgan (center), Swofford (right guard), T. Brown (right tackle), E. Brown (right end), Robins (quarterback), Hardage (left halfback), Collins (right halfback), and Sikes (fullback).

 Postseason

 Awards and honors

 Lew Hardage was selected third-team All-American by Walter Camp, the fourth ever Southern player to get such a recognition.
 He was a unanimous All-Southern selection.
 Innis Brown wrote: "Hardage has been rated as probably the most successful man in the south at making forward passes."
 Ammie Sikes, Hugh Morgan, Tom Brown, and Enoch Brown all made composite All-Southern.

 Championships

 Vanderbilt won the SIAA title in football, baseball, and track.
 According to Nathan Stauffer, Texas A&M was Vanderbilt's nearest challenger for best football team in the South.

 Personnel

 Depth chart

-The following chart provides a visual depiction of Vanderbilt's lineup during the 1912 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Vanderbilt's lineup during the 1912 season with games started at the position reflected in parentheses.
 The chart mimics a short punt formation while on offense, with the quarterback under center.